cyKamau/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-a script that changes the owner to vincent and the group owner to staff
+cript that changes the owner and the group owner